-Figure 1.
-FEA mode shape of similar non-confidential circuit board.
+FEA mode shape of similar non-confidential circuit board

 The appropriate random vibration loading conditions were then applied to the board through the mounting points on the rack simulating the Environmental Stress Screening (ESS) protocol.
 In addition, shock and vibration loads were applied separately in all three orthogonal directions as per the specifications.
 The deflections and stresses within each of the components were surveyed for each run.
-Animated plots were made of the natural frequency mode shapes and the transient response to the shock load.
-These were put on CD-Rom for viewing by the customer’s engineers.
+Animated plots were made of the natural frequency mode shapes and the transient response to the shock load and presented for review by the customer’s engineers.

 Certain component leads and their associated solder connections exhibited stresses high enough to consider them potential failure sites during the shock and vibration testing.
 Based on the animated modal and transient deflection shapes of the computer models, it became obvious how to modify the designs to make them more robust.

-Figure 3.
-Deformation due to shock demonstrating "tipping" of components.
+Deformation due to shock demonstrating "tipping" of components